- General Education

 While we might debate the exact nature of its influence, no one will deny that Hollywood has touched the lives of most of us.
 In response to that observation, consider the following hypothesis: as a society and as individuals, we get many of our ideas of what we consider "natural" from the films we see.
 If this is true, then we might conclude that one important area of study is the depiction of gender in those films, and in this course we will trace the history of Hollywood's presentation of "Woman" and "Man."
 By defining and using gender-centered practices of viewing movies, we will explore the societal roles offered to men and women in film and the way men and women are treated by the camera.

 William B. Kelly, Associate Professor of Rhetoric, attended Eckerd College, where he majored in chemistry, earning a B.S. degree.
 A stint in an analytical chemistry lab, one year bartending, and eight months as a head chef propelled Kelly back into the academy, this time for graduate study in English at the University of South Florida, where he wrote his doctoral dissertation on the English renaissance dramatist Christopher Marlowe.
-A frequent participant in Autumn Term and Western Heritage in a Global Context, Kelly also teaches courses in composition and propaganda.
+A frequent participant in Autumn Term and Human Experience, Kelly also teaches courses in composition and propaganda.
 Professor Kelly's scholarly interests are in medieval and early modern British literature, drama, contemporary culture, and the teaching of writing.
 He has published articles on both Marlowe and fire ants, and has presented conference papers at Oxford and Cambridge Universities.

 Gregory B. Padgett